Know before you go

 Anyone fishing in British Columbia must have an appropriate licence.
 To learn more, see the fishing and hunting guide.

-Dogs and other domestic animals must be kept under control in Tatshenshini-Alsek Park.
+Dogs and other domestic animals are welcome in Tatshenshini-Alsek Park but must be kept under control.
+Please dispose of their waste appropriately.

 Authorized horseback riding is allowed in Tatshenshini-Alsek Park.
-You must obtain a letter of permission before bringing horses into the park.
+You must get a letter of permission before bringing horses into the park.
 Submit your request for a letter of permission online.

-Hunting is allowed in Tatshenshini-Alsek Park.
-Please consult the current BC Hunting & Trapping Regulations Synopsis for detailed hunting information.
+Hunting is allowed in Tatshenshini-Alsek Park if conducted according to provincial regulations.
+Please consult the current hunting and trapping regulations synopsis for detailed information.

 Anyone hunting in British Columbia must comply with BC hunting regulations.
 To learn more, see the fishing and hunting guide.